ultraego4/website/content/posts/programming/ccp/2024_01_25_what_is_sfml.md

 SFML is short for Simple and Fast Multimedia Library and its an opensource API written in C++.
 Its main focus is using it with C++ but it does support multiple commonly used programming languages as well.
 Its designed to be simple and user friendly.The multimedia layer is the layer between you and the hardware SFML is that layer that lets you communicate with your hardware.

-After the boring summary, now for the dumdums like me, its basically something that lets you create graphical applications including everything you would interact with a modern software nowdays.
+After the boring summary, now for the dumdums like me, its basically something that lets you create graphical applications including everything you would interact with a modern software nowadays.
 Its primarily used for game development.
 Its also based on OpenGL, keep that in mind boys.
 To make an insane AAA game you just include some libraries, write some code and BOOOOM you have a game, thats it, its that easy.
 Anyways...

 ## Its based on 5 core modules:
 - System: